Psychology, M.A.

 PSY 6971Thesis1-6

-A maximum of 6 sh of supervised research, thesis, or internship credit may be counted toward the total sh degree requirement.
+A maximum of 6 sh of supervised research, thesis, or internship credit may be counted toward the total semester hour degree requirement.

 Students doing an internship are required to submit a portfolio and/or paper, depending on the specialization, as described in the Psychology Graduate Student Handbook.
 Upon completion of the thesis or internship, the student must present an oral defense to a master’s committee of at least two psychology faculty members.